 The following are descriptions of the permitted investments and investment practices and the associated risk factors.
-The Funds will invest in any of the following instruments or engage in any of the following investment practices only if such investment or activity is consistent with such Fund's investment objective and permitted by such Fund's stated investment policies.
+The Funds will only invest in any of the following instruments or engage in any of the following investment practices if such investment or activity is consistent with such Fund's investment objective and permitted by such Fund's stated investment policies.
 In addition, certain of the techniques and investments discussed in this SAI are not principal strategies of the Funds as disclosed in the Prospectus, and while such techniques and investments are permissible for a Fund to utilize, such Fund is not required to utilize such non-principal techniques or investments.

-The Funds will invest directly in options contacts, short-term U.S. Treasury securities, cash and cash equivalents.
-Exposure to any of the other instruments or investment practices listed below will be indirect though inverse exposure to Tesla, Inc. ("TSLA"), the ARK Innovation ETF ("ARKK"), Nvidia Corporation ("NVDA"), Coinbase Global, Inc. ("COIN"), and Apple Inc. ("AAPL"), respectively.
+The Funds will directly invest only in options contacts, short-term U.S. Treasury securities, cash and cash equivalents.
+Exposure to any of the other instruments or investment practices listed below will be indirect though exposure to as noted in the table below: